edge-rps/railway-soketi/README.md

 - Performant Pusher-compatible server (that doesn't require a Pusher account)
 - WebSocket server with Pusher authentication
-- HTTP API server with Pusher autentication
+- HTTP API server with Pusher authentication
 - Horizontally Scalable with Redis or the DGRAM/UDP protocol

 ## 💁‍♀️ How to use